enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 - The planner produces stable, predictable execution plans that come with detailed execution explanations.
 This transparency makes it easier to debug, optimize, and understand how queries are resolved and how the final result is assembled.
 - All steps leading up to execution are JSON serializable, which means they can be cached at any point in the planning process.
   - This allows for efficient reuse of query plans and significantly improves performance by skipping redundant planning stages.
-  - Combining the serialisibility with persisted operations, you can get a very performant and highly secure GraphQL API.
+  - Combining the serializability with persisted operations, you can get a very performant and highly secure GraphQL API.
-    - Make sure to attend Benjies talk about "Techniques to Protect Your GraphQL API" tomorrow to learn more about persisted operations and security practices
+    - Make sure to attend Benjie's talk about "Techniques to Protect Your GraphQL API" tomorrow to learn more about persisted operations and security practices

 - Finally, the library's been developed using Test-Driven Development, leveraging The Guild's Apollo Federation Audit to ensure consistent and reliable progress.
 Giving confidence in its stability and correctness from the very beginning.
   - Of course, it does not yet pass many of the tests - but we're getting there!